Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 17090.

-There is hereby established in the State Treasury the Pharmacy Benefit Manager Fines and Penalties Fund.
-The fines and administrative penalties collected pursuant to this chapter shall be deposited into the Pharmacy Benefit Manager Fines and Penalties Fund for use upon appropriation by the Legislature.
+Beginning on or after January 1, 2026, the fines and administrative penalties collected pursuant to this chapter shall be deposited into the Pharmacy Benefit Manager Fines and Penalties Account, which is hereby established in the General Fund.

 The authority of the Attorney General to maintain or restore competitive markets and prosecute state and federal antitrust and unfair competition violations shall not be narrowed, abrogated, or otherwise altered by this act.